apac-copilot-ws/.github/profile/README.md

 # Welcome to the APAC Copilot Workshop

-This GitHub organisation has been created for use in our GitHub Copilot workshop scheduled for 30th March 2023.
+This GitHub organisation has been created to collaborate on our GitHub Copilot workshop content.

 If you have any questions about this org, please reach out to @anthonyborton